 - 1. Roof-mounted structures must be screened by a parapet or other device in order to minimize their visual impact as measured from the lot line of the subject property.
 Roof-mounted facilities must be placed as near the center of the roof as possible. - 2.
 Transmission lines placed on the exterior of a building must be camouflaged or otherwise shielded within an appropriate material that is the same color as, or a color consistent with, the building to which they are attached. - 10.17.6.4.
 Construction.
 Roof-mounted structures must have a monopole-type construction. - 10.17.6.5.
 Color.
-Roof-mounted structures, ancillary appurtenances, and equipment enclosures must maintain a sandstone finish or other contextual color that is compatible with the environment or the building to which they are attached. - 10.17.6.6.
+Roof-mounted structures, ancillary appurtenances, and equipment enclosures must maintain a finish or other contextual color that is the same color as, or a color consistent with, the building to which they are attached. - 10.17.6.6.
 Signage.
-No signs may be placed on any roof mounted structure, ancillary appurtenances, or equipment enclosures. - 10.17.6.7.
+No signs may be placed on any roof mounted structure, ancillary appurtenances, or equipment enclosures.

+10.17.6.7.
 Visual impact minimized.
-Roof-mounted structures will be approved only in accordance with the visual impact requirements and hierarchy set forth at §10.17.4.13.
+Roof-mounted structures will be approved only in accordance with the visual impact requirements and hierarchy set forth at §10.17.4.11.